talha-amir/Career_AI/README.md

 # Career_AI
-Machine Learning on prediction of careers based on personality traits
+Machine Learning on prediction of careers based on personality traits.

+Model uses scikitlearn with Python.

 I am in charge of ML with another teammate for a senior capstone project to predict a person's best career choice and optimize their success through monitoring their weaknesses.